-Magnepan Tympani I loudspeaker Stephen W. Watkinson August 1985
+Magnepan Tympani I loudspeaker Steven W. Watkinson August 1985

 When describing "subtle" differences between similar components, it is difficult to express in words the actual magnitude of those differences.
 Simply describing what you hear is difficult enough; the English language emphasizes the visual and the emotional rather than the audible.
 This is why reviewers so often resort to visual imagery to describe what they hear.
 As Anthony H. Cordesman has pointed out, this combination of an inadequate language and the need to describe subtle differences frequently results in unintentional exaggeration.
 For instance, readers may interpret use of the word "E" in a report as an outright condemnation of a product, even though the word is qualified by "slightly" or "subtly."